CLEAR: Paschen-$\beta$ Star Formation Rates and Dust Attenuation of Low Redshift Galaxies: Summary and Conclusions

 \software{linmix \citep{kell07}, \texttt{grizli} pipeline \citep{bram08}, FAST \citep{krie09}, EAZY \citep[]{bram08, wuyt11}, GALFIT \citep{peng10}, Astropy \citep{astr13}, Matplotlib \citep{hunt07}}

 \acknowledgements

+The authors wish to thank our colleagues in the CLEAR collaboration for their work on this project, and their assistance and support.
+The authors thank the anonymous referee for valuable feedback and constructive comments that improved the quality and clarity of the analysis and interpretation in this paper.
+We would like to give special thanks to Rob Kennicutt, Kristian Finlator, and Moire Prescott for insightful discussion in the final stages of this paper.

 This work is based on data obtained from the Hubble Space Telescope through program number GO-14227.
 Support for Program number GO-14227 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 NJC, JRT, and BEB acknowledge support from NSF grant CAREER-1945546 and NASA grants JWST-ERS-01345 and 18-2ADAP18-0177.
+NJC also acknowledges support from NASA/\textit{HST} AR 16609.
 VEC acknowledges support from the NASA Headquarters under the Future Investigators in NASA Earth and Space Science and Technology (FINESST) award 19-ASTRO19-0122.
 RCS appreciates support from a Giacconi Fellowship at the Space Telescope Science Institute.
-We would like to thank Kristian Finlator and Moire Prescott for insightful discussion in the final stages of this paper.

 \begin{longrotatetable}

 \end{longrotatetable}